librz/all-about-typescript/narrowing.md

 ### the never type

 When narrowing, you can reduce the options of a union to a point where you have removed all possibilities and have nothing left.
-In those cases, Typescript will use a `never` tyupe to represent a state that shouldn't exist.
+In those cases, Typescript will use a `never` type to represent a state that shouldn't exist.